-To prevent uninteritional activation of components that move and products from the recreational vehicle, the red handled disconnect switch MUST BE TURNED OFF before towing on the roadway.
-Certain components can unexpectedly activate which could result the personal injury or property damage.
-Consult with your independent lealer for additional information
+To prevent unintentional activation of components that move and protrude from the recreational vehicle, the red handled disconnect switch MUST BE TURNED OFF before towing on the roadway.
+Certain components can unexpectedly activate which could result in personal injury or property damage.
+Consult with your independent dealer for additional information.